 Have a Phone Prescreen Interview

-Another very good way to remove candidates before you actually have to do a formal interview with them is over the phone in a prescreen interview.
+Another very good way to remove candidates before you actually have to do a formal interview with them is over the phone in a prescreen interview or in virtual interview.
 This can give you a better idea of the personality of the person, their ability to communicate, and how they conduct themselves.
 It will also allow you to answer a few of the questions that the candidate might have in regard to their salary, benefits, etc. Some might immediately realize that your company is not right for them, and they may withdraw their application.
 You might find that they are not a good fit and may not extend a formal interview.
 These prescreening calls can help to ensure that people are not wasting their time.

 Have the Right Team in Place for Interviews

 For the actual interviews, it is important to have the right people conducting the interviews.
 This will typically include a hiring manager, and it may include someone from HR, as well.
 It is important that the people who are doing the interview are comfortable working with one another in an interview and that they know how to work off one another with the interview questions.
 The hiring manager should be able to answer all of the technical questions that the customer is likely to have, while those from HR can often do a better job when talking about salary, benefits, vacation time, etc.

 Having more than one person in the interview process also allows them to talk with one another after the interview regarding their thoughts on the candidate.
 They should ultimately be able to make a better decision on who should be brought into the company.

 Review the Application and Credentials Thoroughly